Brian Amidu

-Brian Abbas Amidu (born 21 May 1990) is a Zimbabwean footballer who plays as a forward the Zimbabwe national football team.
+Brian Abbas Amidu (born 21 May 1990) is a Zimbabwean footballer who played as a forward for the Zimbabwe national football team.

 Career

 Kaizer Chiefs

 After a two-week trial at the club in early 2012, Amidu joined South African club Kaizer Chiefs.
 After struggling with injuries, Amidu left the club in August of that year, failing to make an official appearance.

 International

 Amidu made his senior international debut on 6 February 2013 in a 2-1 friendly victory over Botswana.

 Arrest

 In October 2025 Amidu was arrested for drug trafficking after he was found with dagga with an estimated street value of US$75,000 (approximately R1.4 million) by the Zimbabwean Police.
+In February 2026, Amidu and Kudzai Mhlanga were each sentenced to 12 years in prison by the Zimbabwean court.

 International Goals

 Scores and results list Zimbabwe's goal tally first.